Bellman-devs/bellman/README.md

 $ pip install bellman
 ```

-Use `pip` again to install the toolbox from latest source from GitHub.
+Use `pip` to install the toolbox from latest source from GitHub.
 Check-out the `develop` branch of the [Bellman GitHub repository](https://github.com/Bellman-devs/bellman), and in the repository root run
 ```bash
 $ pip install -e .
 ```